 Arthritis and Infection Risk

-Learn how to minimize the frequency and severity of infections if you have inflammatory arthritis.
+Learn how to minimize the frequency and severity of infections in inflammatory arthritis.

 Doctors have long known that people with inflammatory forms of arthritis have an increased risk of infections, which can range from mild to life threating.
 This increased risk can be caused by the disease itself, medications you take to treat the disease and a variety of other health and lifestyle factors.